alexyy802/waifucord/docs/faq.rst

 How do I make a subcommand?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the :func:`~ext.commands.group` decorator.
-This will transform the callback into a :class:`~ext.commands.Group` which will allow you to add commands into
+Use the :func:`~extwaifu.group` decorator.
+This will transform the callback into a :class:`~extwaifu.Group` which will allow you to add commands into
 the group operating as "subcommands".
 These groups can be arbitrarily nested as well.

 Example: ::